emilydoran1/Java-Compiler-Doran/README.md

 ### Sample Test Cases
 * Sample test case .txt files can be found in the testCases folder
 * A PDF with a write up of the testing results can also be found in the testCases folder.
 The document is titled LexerTestingResults.pdf

-## Running Parser and CST
-* Go to 'Parser' branch and follow instructions in README there.